-3.5 On-Site Parking

-3.5.1 Surface Parking
+3.5 On-Site Parking 3.5.1 Surface Parking

-- Parking should generally be located at the rear or in the interior side yard of the building.
-However, parking in yards abutting Highway 401 and 407 shall be limited with a significant landscape buffer between the parking area and the highway right-of-way, a portion of which can be in the required minimum MTO setback. - Parking between the primary building elevation and the public street is discouraged. - Opportunities to reduce the total number of parking spaces required within each site should be explored including shared parking between users and provision of formal parking to serve identified initial employees with reserve unpaved areas available, should the nature of the use change in the future.
+- a.
+Parking should generally be located at the rear or in the interior side yard of the building.
+However, parking in yards abutting 400-series highways shall be limited with a significant landscape buffer between the parking area and the highway right-of-way, a portion of which can be in the required minimum MTO setback. - b.
+Parking between the primary building elevation and the public street is discouraged. - c.
+Opportunities to reduce the total number of parking spaces required within each site should be explored including shared parking between users and provision of formal parking to serve identified initial employees with reserve unpaved areas available, should the nature of the use change in the future. - d.
+Large areas of surface parking for employees and customers should be broken-up through landscaping islands and pedestrian pathways to minimize their visual impacts.

-- Large areas of surface parking for employees and customers should be broken-up through landscaping islands and pedestrian pathways to minimize their visual impacts. - Dedicated pedestrian walkways should be incorporated through surface parking areas for employees and customers and defined through differentiated paving materials and landscaping.
-The amount of landscaping should be proportionate to the overall parking lot size. - Where large surface parking areas are provided, including parking areas for trucks, opportunities to integrate Low Impact Development (LID) technologies should be implemented, including permeable paving and bioswales.
+- e.
+Dedicated pedestrian walkways should be incorporated through surface parking areas for employees and customers and defined through differentiated paving materials and landscaping.
+The amount of landscaping should be proportionate to the overall parking lot size. - f.
+Where large surface parking areas are provided, including parking areas for trucks, opportunities to integrate LID technologies should be implemented, including permeable paving and bioswales. - g.
+Parking and access design should mitigate potential pedestrian and vehicular conflicts through clearly demarcated circulation routes, pavement marking, and signage. - h.
+Pick-up and drop-off areas should be designed to not interfere with pedestrian circulation. - i.
+Site and parking area design should address hydrant location and snow storage.

-- Parking and access design should mitigate potential pedestrian and vehicular conflicts through clearly demarcated circulation routes, pavement marking, and signage. - Pick-up and drop-off areas should be designed to not interfere with pedestrian circulation. - Site and parking area design should address hydrant location and snow storage. - On larger sites, way-finding signage should be included in all parking areas.
+j.
+On larger sites, way-finding signage should be included in all parking areas.